codyaj/ReaperBoard/README.md

 ## Project Overview

 ReaperBoard aims to provide an extensible, open-source platform for wireless security researchers, pentesters, and hardware enthusiasts.
-By combining Wi-Fi, RFID, and network attack features into a single device (or set of devices), it enables flexible testing and exploration of wireless security vulnerabilities.
+By combining Wi-Fi, RFID, and network attack features into a single device, it enables flexible testing and exploration of wireless security vulnerabilities.

 ---